harshasrigit/vpc_terraform_github_action/README.md

 6. GitHub Actions Configuration: configure GitHub Actions workflows to automate the deployment of your Terraform code.

+   git push origin main

     a.   secrets management and workflow triggers on pushing the code to a specific branch.

-7. Push to GitHub: See how to push  Terraform code to GitHub repository and trigger the GitHub Actions workflow.
+8. Push to GitHub: See how to push  Terraform code to GitHub repository and trigger the GitHub Actions workflow.

-8. Monitor and Verify: Learn how to monitor the progress of your GitHub Actions workflow and verify the successful deployment of  VPC infrastructure.
+9. Monitor and Verify: Learn how to monitor the progress of your GitHub Actions workflow and verify the successful deployment of  VPC infrastructure.